-- a) Although the type of an IG is defined to occur within its containing IG, for other reasons the IG is not supposed to appear, but a TLV is supposed not to appear, l appears at least once - b) An IG TLV is supposed to appear exactly once inside an embedding TLVIG, but appears multiple times - c) An IG TLV is supposed to appear at least once, but does not appear at all - d)a TLV of this type is not supposed to appear embedded in the embedding type 1 - e)d) the same TLV_IG appears multiple times in different PTSEs (PTSEs with different IDs)
+- a) Although the type of an IG is defined to occur within its containing IG, for other reasons the IG is not supposed to appear, but appears at least once - b) An IG is supposed to appear exactly once inside an embedding IG, but appears multiple times - c) An IG is supposed to appear at least once, but does not appear at all - d) the same IG appears multiple times in different PTSEs (PTSEs with different IDs)

 Note that type values are only understood within the context of the containing information group, as specified in Section 5.14.
 Specifically, an IG with a type that is not defined to occur within its containing IG shall be treated as unknown, and shall be processed according to the values of the information group tags encoded in its type field.
 Note that there is a difference between this case and a) above, where the IG is understood but presence of the IG is not consistent with the values of other variables advertised by that node.
-1